CDAT/cdms/docs/source/manual/cdms_2.rst

     ,, "**Example:**"
     ,, "``t = f['time']`` gets the axis named 'time', equivalent to ``t = f.axes['time']``"
     "``None``", "``close()``", "Close the dataset."
-    "``RectGrid``", "``createRectGrid(id, lat, lon, order, type='generic', mask=None)``", "Create a RectGrid in the dataset.
+    "``RectGrid``", "``createRectGrid(id, lat, lon,order, type='generic', mask=None)``", "Create a RectGrid in the dataset.
 This is not a persistent object: the order, type, and mask are not written to the dataset.
 However, the grid may be used for regridding operations."
     ,,"``lat`` is a latitude axis in the dataset."
     ,,"``lon`` is a longitude axis in the dataset."
     ,,"``order`` is a string with value 'yx' (the first grid dimension is latitude) or 'xy' (the first grid dimension is longitude)."